MarcoPolo/storetheindex-deployment/readme.md

 1. Clone this repo and `cd` into it.
 1. Install NixOS: https://nixos.org/download.html
 1. Enter the dev environment `nix develop`
+1. Setup your AWS cli with a profile called `storetheindex` for the storetheindex aws account.
 1. Initialize terraform `terraform init`
 1. Create a new ssh key for the deployer and to use to connect to these instances.
 Define the location of that key in `variables.tf` and `flake.nix`.